carbon-language/carbon-lang/llvm/docs/LangRef.rst

 """"""""""

-The '``llvm.convert.from.fp16``' intrinsic function performs a conversion from half single precision floating point format to single precision floating point format.
+The '``llvm.convert.from.fp16``' intrinsic function performs a conversion from half single precision floating-point format to single precision floating-point format.
 The input half-float value is represented by an ``i16`` value.

 Examples: